Automata Theory

 Treated material, exercises and slides

 For those who have to miss a lecture or exercise class, we will maintain a list of the topics and exercises we have treated every week.
-You can find this overview here (updated till exercise class 10, on 15 November, 2024).
+You can find this overview here (updated till exercise class 14, on 13 December, 2024, hence complete!).

 (A version of) The slides used during the lectures and exercise classes will be published below before every lecture and exercise class.